nodiumproject/Masternode-setup-guide/README.md

 ( this opens a text editor )

-Paste the text from step 3 and adjust the rpcuser and rpcpassword with the info you coppied in the previous step.
+Paste the text from step 3 and adjust the rpcuser and rpcpassword with the info you copied in the previous step.

 Example: